trillek-team/trillek-vcomputer-module/README.md

 - Step mode working with a on-line disassembler.
 Each time that you press a key, one instruction is executed, and the status of registers and stack, is shown. 'q' ends the execution.
 - Run mode at what your computer can give.
 It does not enforce a particular speed, but it does compare the real speed against a CPU speed of 100KHz.
-Only stops by doing 'Ctrl+C'.
+Only stops by doing 'Ctrl+C.
 - If SDL2, GLM and OpenGL libs headers are found, then it will create a window of 800x600 showing a virtual screen.
+This add the posibility of end the execution closing the window or pressing 'q'.

 ### benchmark